LEARN MORE

 • Struggle to access basic needs (food, shelter, clothing, health & hygiene items)

-• Are staying temporarily with friends or family members who are not legal guardians
+• Are minors staying temporarily with friends or family members who are not legal guardians

 • Are living outdoors, in cars, in tents or other places not meant for long-term living in Michigan